 Truck accidents have the potential to cause significant damages because of their size and weight.
-An 18 wheeler can weigh up to 80,000 lbs., where an average car may weigh under 3,000 lbs.
+A large truck can weigh up to 80,000 lbs., where an average car may weigh under 3,000 lbs.
 In an accident, the vehicle occupants could sustain life-threatening injuries.
 If you or a loved one has been injured in an accident involving a semi-truck, a Fayetteville truck accident lawyer from McMath Woods P.A. can help you understand your legal options.

 Our firm is dedicated to giving truck accident victims a voice and getting them the compensation they deserve.
 We have fought for citizens all over our state and are ready to provide the same help to Fayetteville.
 While a serious accident can cause many setbacks, we can be at your side and guide you through the claims process so you receive a fair settlement that will aid in your recovery.